Guest Contribution by Ranti Bamgbala

 Metalarte

 Hayon's creations for Metalarte are a collectiv of lights fancifully called Copacabana.
 Copacabana p is the floor lamp variation of the collection; the Copacabana a is the wall mounted variation and the Copacabana t is a single pendant hanging lampshade.
-The piece de resistance of the collection is the Copacabana Queen, which is the chandelier variation of the lighting system.
+The piece de resistance of the collection is the Copacabana Queen, which is the chandelier variation of the lighting system. â¨â¨All of the Copacabana's are made of porcelain and are available in white, copper and black shiny lacquer.
+And they all not only exude great light, but also elegance.
+Both these features combine to create an understated elegance that will be a great addition to any space.

 Sé London

-Hayon's Collection II for the luxury British furniture brand was once again inspired by insects and instruments.
+Hayon's Collection II for the luxury British furniture brand Sé was once again inspired by insects and instruments.
 On display for us to see at the Spazio were three new additions to the great new collection; the side tables Time Piece and Bala and the Beetley Bridge Chair.

 The Time Piece side tables are once again present in this collection, but this time are featured in deliciously coloured solid wood, rendering the collection light, fun and in direct contrast to the profoundness and seriousness of the solid bronze versions.
 The colour palette being harvested from Sé's very own colour garden.
 Bala utilises a minimal curvilinear line to create a piece that is keen to establish a dialogue between it and the space it inhabits with regards to the bold presence it occupies in its chosen environment.
-This side-table incorporates a solid ceramic base and a marble top, all finished with a choice of metallic or glossy lacquer finish.
+This side-table incorporates a solid ceramic base and a marble top, all finished with a choice of metallic or glossy lacquer finish. â¨â¨The beetle-body inspired and aptly named, Beetley Bridge Chair also makes a comeback.
+Although this time the chair enthrals us in an opulent brown leather supported by solid and sturdy dark wood legs.
+The combination of which renders the chair uber-comfortable, not only in perception but also in experience and a classic addition to any home.

 @ Fritz Hansen showroom // Corso Garibaldi, 77